 - During the Time Skip between the classic Christopher Reeve Superman films and Superman Returns, Kal-El left Earth to search for any sign that other Kryptonians survived the catastrophe that destroyed their homeworld.
 He failed to find any, and disappearing for several years while he searched cost him his reputation and his relationship with Lois Lane in return for accomplishing pretty much nothing.
 The rest of the film is about him dealing with the fallout from that.

 - In C. J. Cherryh's The Faded Sun trilogy, most of the mri, a Proud Warrior race, are massacred with the collusion of humanity.
 The two survivors search for others of their kind with the help of a sympathetic human.
 Eventually they find them, and their race's hidden planet of origin.

 - Tony and Tia in Alexander Key's Escape to Witch Mountain.
 They try to find other people with their special powers.

 - In the Earth's Children series Ayla is looking for more of the Others.

-- This is Naija's starting motivation to venture out into the world of Aquaria since she's lonely and fears she's the last of her kind.
+- Aquaria: This is Naija's starting motivation to venture out into the world, since she's lonely and fears she's the last of her kind.

-- Futurama had Leela's long search for other one-eyed aliens, which almost led to a disastrous marriage, before her true background was revealed.
+- Futurama had Leela's long search for other one-eyed aliens, which almost led to a disastrous marriage to a shapeshifting con artist before her true background was revealed.